FalzoNe007/blogger-live/README.md

 # blogger-live

+## This is a blog project with functionalities such as: Login and registration system, CRUD operations with Posts, Authorization and Authentification, Profile editing, Pagination and basic password change.

-# CREDENTIALS to try out as logged in user:
+## CREDENTIALS to try out as logged in user:

-## username: loreno

-## password: 987654321loreno
+**username: loreno**

+**password: 987654321loreno**